Inria-Prosecco/StarMalloc/ARTIFACT.md

 1. StarMalloc source is included as a proof artifact in order to support the paper's formal verification claims.
 2. mimalloc-bench benchmarks are included in order to support the paper's experimental results.

 This artifact is shipped as a VM, repurposing the ICFP 2024 artifact VM.
-The only VM tweak are the following in the VM initialization script.
+The only VM tweaks are the following in the VM initialization script `script.sh`.
 - By default, all host's cores should be used: otherwise, some benchmarks would be meaningless.
 - By default, 16GiB is mapped to the VM instead of 4GiB.
 Please note that in case of insufficient RAM on the host, this setting can be tweaked and/or zRAM can be used.